 The Mustang bridge mod is one of the more affordable options available.
 These are named the Mustang bridge, because it was came as standard on production Mustang guitars, but thanks to the similarities in it's baseplate and post design they can be used on Jazzmasters and Jaguars too.
 But there are caveats to this, we'll get onto that in a moment.

 These featured barrel shaped saddles and feature a more prominent single grove in each saddle for the string to seat more effectively.
 They only offer intonation adjustment because the barrels are made up of 3 pairs to replicate the string radius, again if referring to the factory design, usually set at 7.25" radius.
-This means really is a great option if you have a vintage radius Jazzmaster or Jaguar, but if you have a 9.5", 10" or 12" radius guitar then sadly this particular option isn't so effective for you.
+This means really is a great lower cost option if you have a vintage radius Jazzmaster or Jaguar, but if you have a 9.5", 10" or 12" radius guitar then sadly this particular option isn't so effective for you.
 They feature a 55.56mm (standard Fender mustang that is) string spacing, so although this is similar to the traditional JM/Jag bridge, for some players this may push the outer strings too close to the edge of the fingerboard to be viable for you.

 As standard, the Mustang bridge will continue to ultilise the 'rocking' or tilting bridge design also seen with the traditional Jag/JM bridge.
 So if you are okay with that feature, you'll be okay here too.